Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Conclusions

 \section{Conclusions}

-In this work we demonstrated that incorporating system-specific stochastic emission mechanisms---namely lateral velocity perturbations and roll-up motion---into field evaporation simulations substantially improves the agreement between simulated and experimental detector maps for both Al and Ni, i.e.~weakly and strongly bonded systems.
+In this work we demonstrated that incorporating minimal, physically motivated and system-specific, stochastic emission mechanisms---namely lateral velocity perturbations and roll-up motion---into field evaporation simulations substantially improves the agreement between simulated and experimental detector maps for both Al and Ni, i.e.~weakly and strongly bonded systems.
 These mechanisms reproduce the characteristic artefacts observed in experiments and thus capture the physical processes better than previous APT models.
 The remaining discrepancies are attributed to simplifications in the electrostatic formulation of the simulation model, as well as experimental imperfections related to e.g.~the alignment of the specimen.

+To our knowledge, out of the state-of-the-art APT simulations only MD-based methods such as TAPSim-MD~\citep{qi2022ab} have achieved comparable realism.
+These methods are currently limited to much smaller specimen sizes and are computationally infeasible for large-scale use.
+In contrast, our model is here shown to be applicable to the tip sizes comparable to the experimental ones, and at this level, is the first approach to replicate this level of experimental agreement.\\

-The best match with experiments is obtained with stochastic perturbation energies with fairly high mean values and high dispersion.
-While this is consistent also with some previous experimental observations, the energies exceed the simple estimates from field-induced polarization.
+In our analysis, the best match with experiments is obtained with stochastic perturbation energies with fairly high mean values and high dispersion.
+While this is consistent also with some previous experimental observations, the energies exceed the simple lower-bound estimates from field-induced polarization.
 More detailed molecular dynamics or similar simulations are needed to explain the fundamental physics behind these stochastic perturbation energy distributions, and possibly make the shape of the energy distributions even more accurate.
+Such simulations could also assist in informing criteria for roll-up based on local geometry, field, or bonding, to be used in the RRM instead of roll-up of all atoms used in this work.

+Additionally, a full microscopic description of field evaporation would require resolving complex electronic and electrostatic processes during ion detachment, which is beyond the scope of the present work.
+Instead, we adopt a coarse-grained description that focuses on the effective lateral impulse imparted to the ion at emission, as this is the quantity that directly determines detector hit positions.
+We note that the Robin--Rolland model itself relies on similar approximations.
+In particular, as already discussed by Ref.~\cite{rolland2015meshless}, classical image-charge interactions and dynamic surface charge redistribution are neglected, as their explicit treatment would be computationally prohibitive.
+While such effects may influence the detailed trajectory dynamics, they are not expected to generate dominant lateral forces.
+Our aim here is therefore limited to identifying and modeling the effective lateral perturbations required to reproduce the main experimental features of detector maps.
+More complete microscopic treatments remain an important direction for future work.\\